Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Literature review

-However, although these passenger evacuation studies focus on minimizing the system travel time, there are several differences from this paper.
+Providing path recommendations during disruptions is similar to the topic of passenger evacuation under emergencies.
+The objective of evacuation is usually to minimize the total evacuation time, where the decisions need to consider interaction among individual choices.
+For example, \citet{abdelgawad2012large} developed an evacuation model with routing and scheduling of subway and bus transit to alleviate congestion during the evacuation of busy urban areas. \citet{wang2019optimization} proposed an optimal bus bridging design method under operational disruptions on a single metro line. \citet{tan2020evacuating} proposes an evacuation model with urban bus networks as alternatives in the case of common metro service disruptions by jointly designing the bus lines and frequencies.
+However, although these passenger evacuation papers focus on minimizing the system travel time, there are several differences from this paper.
 First, in our paper, the service disruption is not as severe as the emergency situation.
 We assume the service will recover after a period of time and passengers are allowed to wait.
-They do not necessarily need to cancel trips or follow the evacuation plan as assumed in previous evacuation studies.
-Second, in this article, we do not adjust the operations on the supply side.
-Instead, we focus on providing information to the passengers to better utilize the existing resources/capacities of the system.
-Third, as mentioned before, this paper considers passenger heterogeneity and focuses on individual-level path recommendations, while previous evacuation papers simply model passengers as flows.
+They do not necessarily need to cancel trips or follow the evacuation plan, as assumed in previous evacuation studies.
+Second, in this article, we assume the supply-side adjustments (e.g., bus rerouting) are given and are not considered decision variables in the optimization.
+We focus on providing information to the passengers to better utilize the existing resources/capacities of the system, while many evacuation studies focus on supply-side adjustment (e.g., rerouting and rescheduling).
+Third, this paper considers passenger heterogeneity and focuses on individual-level path recommendations, while previous evacuation papers simply model passengers as flows.
 Besides, we also assume that passengers may not follow the recommendation (i.e., behavior uncertainty), which has not been considered in any evacuation paper before.